Tube Cutting Tools and Other Essential Fluid System Tools

 Roger Bott, Technical Service Engineer and Certified Welding Inspector, Swagelok

 Fluid systems range from simple to complex in plants worldwide, and many factors go into their safe, profitable operation.
 For each of these systems, proper assembly and ongoing maintenance require common, critical tools and equipment with which operators and technicians should be familiar.
-Important items like tube cutting tools, tube deburring tools, tube benders, and more should always be readily available
+Important items like tube cutting tools, tube deburring tools, tube benders, and more should always be readily available.

 But it is possible that tools and equipment might not always be at the top of your priority list.
 Have you ever grabbed whatever tool was available in a pinch?
 Do you have the right tube cutter at the ready?
+Making a choice like this can potentially cost you.
+Fluid systems rely upon leak-tight, long-lasting connections—and the right tube/tubing tools are required to make them.

 A variety of tube cutting equipment should be readily available, including tube cutting tools for stainless steel, soft copper, and aluminum tubing.
-While hand saws can be used for these applications, it is preferable to use specialized cutting tools designed for easy, accurate, square, and burr-free cuts.
-Some tools also offer deformation-free clamping systems, allowing for quick adjustment to accommodate different tube diameters.
+While hand saws can be used for these applications, it is preferable to use specialized tube cutting tools designed for easy, accurate, square, and burr-free cuts.
+Some cutting tools also offer deformation-free clamping systems, allowing for quick adjustment to accommodate different tube diameters.

 Watch this step-by-step instructional video on how to use Swagelok’s tube cutter and tube deburring tool:

 Preswaging tools can be convenient for tube fitting installations across many applications.
 A few different kinds of this equipment are available, including gaugeable, manual preswaging tools.
-These tools allow the operator to preswage a nut and ferrule set onto the tubing and then use a gap inspection gauge when completing the final installation.
+These tube swaging tools allow the operator to preswage a nut and ferrule set onto the tubing and then use a gap inspection gauge when completing the final installation.
 For refineries or plants that need to perform a high volume of preswages daily, semiautomatic equipment is also available and recommended to increase efficiency.

 Both manual and electric tube bending equipment should be on hand to create high-quality bends on fractional and metric tubing.
 Easy-to-use bending equipment can reduce installation time and effort, as well as the potential for wrinkling or other damage to tubes during the bending process.
 Different tube bending options are available, including manual hand tube benders and both manual and electric bench top benders.